 What is quinoa?

-Quinoa is native to South America and is considered a sacred plant because it is rich in protein with a great balance of essential amino acids and was often termed the “golden grain”.
+Quinoa (which is pronounced “keenwah”) belongs to the Chenopodiaceae or amaranth family, which is the same family that spinach and beets belong to.
+It is native to South America and is considered a sacred plant because it is rich in protein and has a unique balance of essential amino acids.

 Health benefits of quinoa:

+Quinoa has many beneficial health properties.
 Some of the unique properties of quinoa include:

-- It is high in fibre
+- It is high in fiber

 - It is high in minerals including: calcium, magnesium, iron, potassium, phosphorus, manganese, zinc, copper, and sodium